HazelDing/HazelDing/README.md

 I am really good at programming languages like SQL and Python, as well as R and Hadoop.
 I also enjoy doing machine learning and visualizaion using Tableau and Power BI.
 You can check my youtube channel at

-* 🌍  I'm based in Ontario
+* 🌍  I'm based in Ontario.
 * 🖥️  See my portfolio at [My Portfolio](http://hazelding-portfolio.netlify.app/)
 * ✉️  You can contact me at [hazelding.ca@gmail.com](mailto:hazelding.ca@gmail.com)
 * 🧠  I'm learning at Humber College
-* 🤝  I'm open to collaborating on Python, Machine Learning
+* 🤝  I'm open to collaborating on Python, SQL, Machine Learning.
-* ⚡  I am a world traveler
+* ⚡  I am a world traveler.

 Home Loan Dashboard  |   Canadian Sales Dashboard :-------------------:| :--------------------: